shalinchristian/looptube/README.md

 ### Manual Installation

 1. Clone or download this repository
-2. Open your browser’s extensions page
+2. Open Firefox
-3. Enable Developer Mode
-4. Load the extension folder
+3. Navigate to `about:debugging`
+4. Select This Firefox
+5. Click Load Temporary Add-on
+6. Select the extension’s `manifest.json`

 ---